Bee Pollen Benefits, Nutrition Facts and How to Use - Dr. Axe

 The researchers performed in vivo and in vitro experiments and found that bee pollen does have anti-allergic action because of its ability to inhibit the activation of mast cells, which plays an important role in the early and late phases of allergic reactions.

-5. Serves as a Dietary Supplement
+5. Serves as a dietary supplement

-Researchers suggest that it can be helpful when given to children who have a lack of appetite or experience a developmental delay.
+Researchers have suggested that it can be helpful when given to children who have a lack of appetite or experience a developmental delay.
 It may also help malnourished children and adults, especially before and after surgery, when recovering from an addiction to alcohol, or when they’re under physical or mental stress.

-6. Relieves Menopausal Symptoms
+6. Relieves menopausal symptoms

 Bee pollen can be used as a topical ointment to speed up the healing process, and it’s especially useful as a home remedy for burn relief.
 The pollen includes kaempferol, which inhibits the activity of enzymes after a burn and decreases inflammatory reactions and swelling.

-Research suggests that pollen helps improve blood circulation in the vessels, and it moistens the skin.
+Research has shown that pollen helps improve blood circulation in the vessels, and it moistens the skin.
 The anti-inflammatory and analgesic action of flavonoids in bee pollen helps relieve pain and prevent platelet aggregation.
-Pollen also helps prevent infection because of its antimicrobial activity, allowing a wound or burn to heal quickly.

 Because pollen is a great source of many vitamins and minerals, it can also help keep your skin looking younger and glowing.
 It stimulates blood supply to all skin cells, helps detoxify the body, reduces the appearance of wrinkles and speeds up the healing process.